by Richard McPartland

-As ever we're seeking views from the most ardent BIM evangelist to the most hardened sceptic, as well as the indifferent and the bemused.
+As ever we were seeking views from the most ardent BIM evangelist to the most hardened sceptic, as well as the indifferent and the bemused.

 When will the results be published?

 The 2017 survey closed on Tuesday 28 February and we will make the report of findings freely available on theNBS.com in a few months’ time.
-We will issue a pre-release report to participants, so if you respond, you'll be among the first to see the findings.
+We will issue a pre-release report to participants, so if you responded, you'll be among the first to see the findings.

 Key trends we're watching in the 2017 survey